Tadpole-finance/docusaurus/docs/developer-rewards.md

 Every month, a reward of 8333 TAD will be distributed to contributors by calculating from the ratio of score obtained by each developer compared to the total score issued for that month.

-For example, user1 made a pull request "Fix typo in documentation, TOD to TAD" and this is labeled as “score:very-low(1)”.
+For example, user1 made a pull request "add important links, such as uniswap" and this is labeled as “score:very-low(1)”.
 At the end of the month, the total score from all pull requests is 97.
 The calculation of the reward obtained by user1 is:

 1/97 * 8333 = 85.90 TAD